 Athens Mental Hospital

-From 1874 to 1993, Athens Mental Hospital, now known as The Ridges, earned a dark reputation for its frequent lobotomies, housing of violent criminals, and how its grounds served as the final resting place for more than 1,900 of its patients – their headstones marked with not a name, but a number.
+From 1874 to 1993, Athens Mental Hospital, now known as The Ridges, earned a dark reputation for its frequent lobotomies, housing of violent criminals, and its grounds, which served as the final resting place for more than 1,900 of its patients– their headstones marked with not a name, but only a number.
 Creepier still, a woman named Margaret Schilling reportedly disappeared in 1978 inside the hospital’s maze of wards.
 Her naked body was found a year later in an abandoned wing of the hospital—her clothes folded neatly by her side.
 Today, you can still see the stain left behind by her decaying body, and possibly her ghost on the top floor in ward No. 20.

 Taunton State Hospital